-DATA PROTECTION POLICY AND PROCEDURE
+DATA PROTECTION POLICY AND PROCEDURES

+We fully endorse and adhere to the eight principles of the GDPR.
+These principles specify the legal conditions that must be satisfied in relation to obtaining, handling, processing, transportation, and storage of personal data.
 Trustees, staff and volunteers running KidsBank Chester who have access to personal information, will be expected to read and comply with this policy.

 The purpose of this policy is to set out KidsBank Chester’s commitment and procedures for protecting personal data.
-KidsBank Chester regards the lawful and correct treatment of personal information as very important to successful working, and to maintaining the confidence of those with whom we deal with.
+KidsBank Chester regards the lawful and correct treatment of personal information as very important to successful working, and to maintaining the confidence of those whom we deal with.

 - We want to claim gift aid on a person’s donations.